cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 must be ordered in lexicographically ascending order.

-For the purposes of signing Cosmos messages, the `@chain_id` field must correspond to the Cosmos chain identifier.
-The user-agent should **refuse** signing if the `@chain_id` field does not match the currently active chain!
+For the purposes of signing Cosmos messages, the `@chain_id` field must correspond to the Cosmos chain identifier, as specified in the root-of-trust or genesis file.
+The user-agent should **refuse** signing if the
+`@chain_id` field does not match the currently active chain!
 The `@type` field corresponds to the type of structure the user will be signing in an application.
 The protocol allows for signing valid ASCII text and application-specific objects.